Fabric Structures from Design to Installation

 What fabrics are best used for exterior applications?

-As per the interior and exhibition fabric recommendation, any type of fabric can be used to create a tensile fabric form for exterior use, but considerations to fire rating, water repelling qualities, wind loading, life span, UV breakdown are all factors that can effect the decision of what fabric type.
+As per the interior and exhibition fabric recommendation, any type of fabric can be used to create a tensile fabric form for exterior use, but considerations to fire rating, water repelling qualities, wind loading, life span and UV breakdown are all factors that can effect the decision of what fabric type is chosen.

 Typical exterior fabrics include: